i5heu/wiki_cannon/README.md

 # wiki_cannon
-this is a simple to install and run private Wiki!
+this is a simple to install and run personal Wiki!